Cells Infrastructure Team

 Team Meetings

-Each week the Cells Infrastructure meets for one hour on Tuesdays - alternating between APAC/EMEA and AMER friendly time zones.
-The intent of this meeting is to:
+Each week the Cells Infrastructure meets for one hour on Tuesdays - alternating between APAC/EMEA 0700UTC and EMEA/AMER 1100UTC friendly time zones.
+The intent of this meeting is:

 • Demos